 Minutes of Meeting, April 18-20, 2012

 The Board discussed the FASB and IASB literature that pertains to the cost approach in measuring fair value and some of the current uses for this specific approach.
 That literature describes the cost approach as the amount that would be required currently to replace the service capacity of an asset, usually through acquisition or construction of a substitute asset.
 As it pertains to governments, the cost approach is most notably used by pension plans and endowments that use alternative investments.
 Those investments may report business combinations or property, plant, and equipment that do not have market prices or identifiable cash flows.
 Given the FASB guidance on fair value as a starting point for the GASB’s project, the Board tentatively agreed that a fair value standard should include a cost technique as substantively presented in FASB Accounting Standards Codification, paragraphs 820-10-55-3D and 55-3E.
-In order to alleviate confusion over terminology in the GASB literature, references to replacement cost
+In order to alleviate confusion over terminology in the GASB literature, references to replacement cost would be deleted.

 After discussing the potential for a present value project, the Board tentatively agreed that this issue warrants its own project and that it should not be fully incorporated within the scope of the fair value measurement and application project.
 Present value topics should only be included to the extent that they are used in a fair value measurement.
 The Board discussed the present value material presented in FASB Topic 820, Fair Value Measurement, and tentatively decided to include the substance of the “general principles” of paragraphs 820-10-55-5 and 55-6 as part of the standard.
 The remaining portions of Topic 820 will be considered for inclusion in an Implementation Guide.